server-os/server-image/README.md

-Along with the various build artifacts created by the ServerOS build that deliver the operating system media, we produce a tarball containing the test suites that were included in the 'illumos-joyent' repository.
+Along with the various build artifacts created by the ServerOS build that deliver the operating system media, we produce a tarball containing the test suites that were included in the 'illumos' repository.

 A wrapper script is included in the archive which can configure a test system to run these tests, will extract the tests to the correct location on the